groue/GRMustache/README.md

 GRMustache 7.0 introduces several changes to the previous release, focusing on security, compatibility with other Mustache implementations, and API simplification.
 Those changes may break your existing applications.

-The [GRMustache 7.0 Migration Guide](Guides/upgrading.md) is here to ease your transition
+The [GRMustache 7.0 Migration Guide](Guides/upgrading.md) is here to ease your transition.

 How To